Student Bodies in Manipal

 Council Email: email@example.com

 The primary objective of the Student Council is to make themselves accessible to every single student on the campus.
 They address not just major grievances, but also persisting day-to-day inconveniences.
 Recently, they were able to convince the college to increase the number of seats available in program electives, thus decreasing the GPA cut-offs.
+They have also successfully managed to increase the perm time to 10 PM for all freshers.
+They are responsible for organising MIT’s technical and cultural fests—TechTatva and Revels respectively.

 The Student Council is also pushing for increased inter-collegiate participation when it comes to fests, not just in and around Karnataka, but on a national level.